Joystream/founding-members/CONTRIBUTIONS.md

 -->

 #### Enriching Testnet
-- improving content metadata and reporting issues to content curators
+- improving content metadata and reporting issues to content curators [`low to medium impact`]
   - it's important that video content displayed on our testnet looks good, and if there are any issues with incorrect metadata, license, playback or associated media these should be reported to the Content Curators
-- original content uploads
+- original content uploads [`low to medium impact`]
   - one of the simplest to add value to the network is by adding your own content to our content directory, as a result we will generously reward such contributions.
-- uploading tutorial videos
+- uploading tutorial videos [`medium impact`]
   - tutorial videos are an excellent medium for helping people to get to grips with participating on the platform while also augmenting our growing library of content.
-- uploading unique content to the platform
+- uploading unique content to the platform [`low to medium impact`]
   - content uploaded doesn't all have to be strictly original, and public domain and creative commons-licensed uploads will also be eligible rewards if they are unique or interesting
   - duplicate and low-quality uploads will not qualify for rewards and content which is improperly licensed or breaks our Terms of Service may result in further penalties
-- creating channels
+- creating channels [`low impact`]
   - as part of the above, organizing content uploaded into distinct channels with specific themes or content types will increase rewards

 #### Coding
-- developing tools outside the scope of official bounties (such as wallets, faucet, Discord/Telegram Bots, block explorers etc.), optionally through requesting funding through a Council spending proposal represent very valuable contributions to the project and will be rewarded generously with Founding Member points.
+- developing tools outside the scope of official bounties [`very high impact`]
+  - (such as wallets, faucet, Discord/Telegram Bots, block explorers etc.), optionally through requesting funding through a Council spending proposal represent very valuable contributions to the project and will be rewarded generously with Founding Member points.
 - completing coding bounties will also be rewarded (see `Testnet Contributions` below)

-Creative/Design:
+#### Creative/Design:
-- designing media assets including illustrations, gifs, memes and infographics to be used by Jsgenesis and other project participants will be rewarded generously with leaderboard points.
+- designing media assets [`varibable impact`] -including illustrations, gifs, memes and infographics to be used by Jsgenesis and other project participants will be rewarded generously with leaderboard points.

 #### Security
-- identifying bugs
+- identifying bugs [`variable impact`]
   - it is of critical importance that security issues in Joystream are identified and patched
   - participants who draw attention to or write detailed vulnerability reports about issues with our testnet will therefore be rewarded.

 #### Testing
-- feedback/suggestions on Joystream products
+- feedback/suggestions on Joystream products [`low to medium impact`]
   - users who provide feedback on Joystream applications and offer suggestions for improvements (either through GitHub issues or on the platform forum) will receive leaderboard points
-- detailed testing of Joystream products
+- detailed testing of Joystream products [`medium impact`]
   - those who want to conduct formal QA testing are likely to be rewarded to an even greater degree than the above

-#### Testnet Contributions
-- Bounties
-  - The completion of official bounties can be included in your regular Founding Member summary and these will usually result in points being awarded.
-The number of leaderboard points will be proportional to the reward value of the bounty.
-- KPIs
-  - If you can provide evidence that you played a significant role in the Council achieving a specific KPI, you can also include this in your regular summary.
-- Roles
-  - Ongoing participation in platform roles will also qualify for leaderboard points.

 #### Referrals
 - Referring other people to the project who go on to submit leaderboard summaries will also qualify for rewards (they don't have to ultimately become Founding Members, just earn points).